cloudfoundry/bosh-windows-stemcell-builder/create-manual-vsphere-stemcells.md

 ## Step 1: Create base VM for stemcell

-NOTE: These are instructions for installing windows from a Windows installation disk ISO.
+NOTE: These are instructions for installing windows from a Windows installation disk ISO (either a volume licensed copy or a retail copy from MSDN).
+We recommend maintaining a separate, updated Windows VM based on this ISO to serve as the basis for the installation steps below.
+This way, you may apply Windows Updates and create new stemcells without having to reinstall all updates from scratch.
-You may adapt the instructions if you are starting from some different Windows image.

 Make sure that your image **has `Hardware Compatibility` set to version 9**, and that it has VMware tools installed.

 ### For VMware Fusion: